-Police make arrests in less than 10 percent of home package theft cases reported to them, said City Journal.
-And even if the cops did arrest them, the crooks often just were charged with a misdemeanour.
-Several states have now taken action to make porch piracy a felony, with mandataory fines and jail time.
+What's worse is police make arrests in less than 10 percent of home package theft cases reported to them, Steven Malanga wrote for City Journal.
+And even if the cops do make an arrest, the thieves often are only charged with misdemeanors.

-- Use Amazon Key, an electronic lock system that allows Amazon delivery people to drop off packages directly inside your garage, gate or your house.
-This is for Prime customers only.
+Use Amazon Key.
+This electronic lock system allows Amazon delivery people to drop off packages directly inside your garage, gate or your house.
+The service is for Prime customers only.

-- Use a smart home security system like Ring or Nest, which has a doorbell camera and alerts you when someone is at your door.
+Use a smart home security system like Ring or Nest, which has a doorbell camera and alerts you when someone is at your door.
 Having a system like this can be a deterrent to thieves but, as we mentioned, isn't a sure thing.

 Originally Published: Dec 4, 2019